 Division in two enables a hierarchy, where one of the two is privileged.

-Speaking this way, with a prominent or repeated "I" is a feature of therapese--a dialect we have learned to expect from therapists and advice columns.
+Speaking this way, with a prominent or repeated "I" is furthermore a feature of therapese--a professional dialect we have learned to expect from therapists and advice columns.

-The speaker of therapese aligns with those third party sources at the expense of their partner.
+The speaker of therapese aligns the third party sources of those languages at the expense of their partner.

-Thus: while any decontextualized, imported-from-third-party linguistic strategy will fail under stress, "I statements" are the potentially more pernicious because the division they can sow appears to be licensed by third parties.
+Thus: "I statements" are pernicious for couples under repeated distress because the division they can sow appears to be licensed by third parties, now being invoked by their partner to bolster their position.

-As a decontextualized interactional strategy, I statements offers little refuge if things go poorly and divide the couple at that interactional moment; the follow-up is presumably more I-statements, compounding the problem.
+As decontextualized interactional strategies, these invocations of third parties offer little refuge if things go poorly. where I-statements are concerned, the follow-up is presumably more I-statements, compounding the divide.

-Alternatively: When a couple's interactional repertoire is flexible, with multiple strategies to reach the same goal, opening with an I statement can be a useful challenge to the couple system.
+Alternatively: When a couple's interactional repertoire is flexible, with multiple strategies to reach the same goal, opening with an I-statement can be a useful to the couple system.

 The flexible, interactionally skilled, interactively regulating couple will quickly work to close any division that the use of "I" or any other specific strategy opens up.

-Successful use of I statements in conflict is thus an indicator of an interactional system resilient to challenges and capable of flexbily shifting to privilege union over unintentionally activated division, rather than a way for a struggling couple to pull themselves out of a divisive conflict.
+Successful use of I statements in conflict is thus an indicator of an interactional system already resilient to challenges and capable of flexbily shifting to privilege union over division, rather than a way for a struggling couple to pull themselves out of a divisive conflict.

 Couples should therefore focus on developing a resilient interactional system that flows from their purposes and principles, building from a repertoire of interactional strategies that afford multiple routes to the same goals.

-In such contexts, I statements as a conflict-reducing strategy are self-defeating.
+In such contexts, I statements as a conflict-reducing strategy are likely to be self-defeating.

 Though this may be enough, an expanded version is available in the fuller version (previous entry).
 For those impatient for empirical evidence for the idea that I statements can easily pose a challenge that require interactional virtuosity to handle, here is a reference to follow up; look specifically at the last section on strange vs. charmed loops in talk: W. Barnett Pearce & Kimberly A. Pearce (2000) Combining passions and abilities: Toward dialogic virtuosity, Southern Communication Journal, 65:2-3, 161-175, DOI: 10.1080/10417940009373165.